davidhwyllie/findNeighbour4/doc/HowToTest.md

 nohup python3 findNeighbour3-server.py {configfile.json} &
 ```

-* If {configfile.json} is not provided, then it will use a default config file, config/default_config.json
+* If {configfile.json} is omitted, then it will use a default config file, config/default_test_config.json
-This is suitable for testing.
+This is suitable for unit testing, and other kinds of one-off tests.
 It expects a mongodb running on localhost on the default port.
+It is **unsuitable for production**, because:
-*It is unsuitable for production, and runs in debug mode, in which all data is wiped on server restart.
-A warning is emitted if the server is running with this default configuration.*
+1 it runs the flask webserver in debug mode, which is insecure
+2 all data is wiped on server restart.
+A warning is emitted if the server is running with this default configuration.

 Unit tests
 ----------
 At the moment, some kinds of unit testing assume a server is running.
 Unit tests don't start the server.
 You will need to do.
-After this, you can run unit tests:
+After this, you can run unit tests.

 ```

+# you can test the internal classes used by findNeighbour3; all should pass
+python3 -m unittest  seqComparer
+python3 -m unittest  clustering
+python3 -m unittest  mongoStore

 # starting a test RESTFUL server
 nohup python3 findNeighbour3-server.py &

-# And then (e.g. in a different terminal) launching unit tests with
+# And then (e.g. in a different terminal) launching unit tests as below.
+#
+# Note: unittesting is changes the data in the server.
+# Do not run unittests against a production server.
+# In the below configuration, the unittests will run against a
+# separate instance of the server used for debugging, called 'fn3_unittesting'

 python3 -m unittest findNeighbour3-server
 # all should pass

-# you can also test the internal classes used by findNeighbour2; all should pass
-python3 -m unittest  seqComparer
-python3 -m unittest  clustering
-python3 -m unittest  mongoStore

 ```
 All should pass.